learn-co-curriculum/phase-3-ruby-remote-data-practice-scraping/README.md

 ## Introduction

-In two previous lessons we worked with APIs in order to retrieve data from external resources––in those cases New York City and Twitter.
-In our first encounter with an API, we set a web request to the NYC Open Data API which responded with a JSON collection of after school programs and their associated data.
-In our second encounter with an API, we used the Twitter gem to request data from Twitter.
-The Twitter gem did the hard work for us of taking the data returned from the API and converting it into Ruby objects.
+In previous lessons we've become familiar with working with APIs in order to retrieve data from external resources.
+You may have seen for example, the process of sending an HTTP request to an API and receiving data back from that API in JSON format.
+You may also have seen the Twitter gem used to request data from Twitter.

-However, this is yet another way for our Ruby programs to retrieve data from external sources: web scraping.
+However, there is yet another way for our Ruby programs to retrieve data from external sources: web scraping.
 Web scraping is the act of parsing a web page's HTML and pulling, or "scraping" pertinent data from that HTML.
 In this reading, we'll take a brief look at what scraping is and how to accomplish it.
 Then, we'll move on to a scraping code along exercise.

 ## What is Scraping and Why Use it?